adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 An MVCNN can also be used as a general frame work to integrate perturbed image samples (also known as datajittering).

-We illustrate this capability of MVCNNs in thecontext of sketch recognition in Sect.
+We illustrate this capability of MVCNNs in the context of sketch recognition in Sect.
 4.2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI1ODg1OTcwXX0=
+eyJoaXN0b3J5IjpbLTE2MTg1NTI1NzZdfQ==
 -->